Why a Collagen Business Is Going to Tell You That Collagen Can’t Do Everything

 - Learning from experts who prioritise science over sales.

-- Asking the right questions whether it’s about hormones, nutrition or exercise.
+- Asking the right questions about hormones, nutrition, and exercise.

-When people are informed, they make better choices.
-And better choices mean better health, better energy and better lives not just for today but for decades to come, and isn't that really the goal?
+When women are informed, they make better choices.
+And better choices lead to better health, better energy, and better lives — not just now, but for decades to come.

 Aging isn’t the enemy.
-Misinformation on women's health is.
+Misinformation about women’s health is.

 1 comment